hexbatch/hexbatch-core-flow/README.md

 # hexbatch-core-flow
 Sets up the organization and work flow for the core

+This is also a sub repo for https://github.com/hexbatch/hexbatch-core-flow To create the php , server and db then go two levels up and do `make -C tools docker-up`

 ## Database

 The project uses migrations from the phoenix library. see https://github.com/lulco/phoenix